liu044100/SmileTouchID/README.md

 # SmileTouchID
-A library for integrate Touch ID &amp; passcode conveniently
+A library for integrate Touch ID &amp; passcode conveniently.

 #What can it do for you?